Some general advice about using copyrighted material is provided below. This section of the guide also provides specific guidance on:

 The TEACH Act: How Online Instruction Is Different

 You may be wondering why the laws that apply in the physical classroom don't apply in the online classroom.
-The short answer is that, as distance education began to become commonplace, there was an effort to update the Classroom Use Exception that we as educators have always relied upon to give us broad latitude to display and perform copyrighted materials in our classroom to apply to the distance education classroom.
+The short answer is that, as distance education began to become commonplace, there was an effort to update the Classroom Use Exception that educators have always relied upon to give us broad latitude to display and perform copyrighted materials in our classroom to apply to the distance education classroom.
 There was great fear on the part of content owners that digital copies of their works in online classrooms would lead to widespread piracy.
 Thus, the TEACH Act was born.
-TEACH is wonderful when it works because it does provide clarity about whether our use is legal.
-On the other hand, it definitely imposes much greater restrictions on the online instructor than are felt by the face-to-face instructor.
+TEACH is wonderful when it works because it clarifies whether our use is legal.
+However, it also imposes much greater restrictions on the online instructor than are felt by the face-to-face instructor.

 Keep in mind, the only part of the law that really differs between the distance classroom and the face-to-face classroom is the Classroom Use Exception.
 Online instructors still benefit from fair use and, in many cases, we can make fair uses of materials that would not meet the extensive requirements of the TEACH Act.